ravenesco/Telegram-Weather-Bot/README.md

 ## What it is about

-This is a python implementation of a Telegram chatbot that can be used to check local weather in your local area.
+This is a python implementation of a Telegram chatbot that can be used to check the weather in your local area.

 ## Requirements